krzysztofzablocki/CCNode-SFGestureRecognizers/README.md

 Installation
 --------------

+If you are using CocoaPods, you can just add CCNode+SFGestureRecognizers to your Podfile.
+If you didn't use it before I'm recommending you check it out: http://cocoapods.org/

+### Manual Install

 To use the CCNode+SFGestureRecognizers category in an app, just drag the category files (demo files and assets are not needed) into your project.
 Include the CCNode+SFGestureRecognizers.h in your Prefix.pch file so that you can use it everywhere.